biocore/q2-qemistree/README.md

 qiime qemistree prune-hierarchy
 ```

-To generate a tree that relates the MS1 features in your experiment, we need to pre-process mass-spectrometry data (.mzXML files) using [MZmine2](http://mzmine.github.io) and produce the following inputs:
+To generate a tree that relates the MS1 features in your experiment, we need to pre-process mass-spectrometry data (.mzXML, .mzML or .mzDATA files) using [MZmine2](http://mzmine.github.io) and produce the following inputs:

 1. An MGF file with both MS1 and MS2 information.
 This file will be imported into QIIME 2 as a `MassSpectrometryFeatures` artifact.
 2. A feature table with peak areas of MS1 ions per sample.
 This table will be imported from a CSV file into the [BIOM](http://biom-format.org/documentation/biom_conversion.html) format, and then into QIIME 2 as a `FeatureTable[Frequency]` artifact.